-Frane Skeljo (PhD, Stock Assessment Scientist) Brendon Lee (PhD, Fisheries Scientist) Andreas Winter (PhD, Senior Stock Assessment Scientist)
+Frane Skeljo (PhD, Senior Stock Assessment Scientist) Andreas Winter (PhD, Head of Science)

 Acknowledgements

 We thank all the observers and researchers that have contributed to the data used in this stock assessment report.
 We also thank Consolidated Fisheries Ltd., and the Captain and crew of the CFL Hunter for their continued assistance and support.